 In summary, confidence is low in any sustained changes to the AZM and AMM variability in instrumental observations.
 There is very low confidence in changes of the paleo AZM and AMM due to extremely limited availability of paleo reconstructions.

-Pacific Decadal Variability
+Pacific Decadal Variability (PDV)

-Pacific Decadal Variability (PDV) refers to the ocean-atmosphere climate variability over the Pacific Ocean at decadal-to-interdecadal time scales and is usually described by the Pacific Decadal Oscillation (PDO) or the Interdecadal Pacific Oscillation (IPO) indices.
-AR5 and SROCC reported a large shift of the PDO in the late 1970s, with a predominantly positive phase until the end of the 1990s, being mainly negative afterwards.
+Pacific Decadal Variability (PDV) refers to the ocean-atmosphere climate variability over the Pacific Ocean at decadal-to-interdecadal time scales and is usually described by the Pacific Decadal Oscillation (PDO) or the Inter-decadal Pacific Oscillation (IPO) indices.
+The AR5 and SROCC reported a large shift of the PDO in the late 1970s, with a predominantly positive phase until the end of the 1990s, being mainly negative afterwards.
 There was no significant change assessed in the PDO during the instrumental period as a whole, and no confidence level was assigned.
 Changes in the pre-instrumental era PDO were not assessed in AR5.